Top 10 Providers of Kids’ Educational Games Transforming Digital Learning

 Kahoot! offers a platform for creating and playing learning games, quizzes, and surveys.
 It's widely used in classrooms and educational settings to make learning fun and interactive.
 Recently, Kahoot! has expanded its offerings to include Kahoot!
 Academy, providing access to educational content and resources for learners of all ages.

 In November 2025, Kahoot! released a new set of free, ready-to-play games centered on wildlife and biodiversity in collaboration with Conservation Nation Academy.
-These kahoots are designed to align with Next Generation Science Standards and reinforce learning about species, ecosystems, genetics, and conservation careers through interactive quizzes.
+These Kahoots are designed to align with Next Generation Science Standards and reinforce learning about species, ecosystems, genetics, and conservation careers through interactive quizzes.

 2. ABCmouse